Frequently Asked Questions About Venomous Snakes

 A

-comparative study showed that the snake venom most toxic to mice (of
+comparative study found that the snake venom that is most toxic to mice (of

-the species tested) is the Inland Taipan (Oxyuranus microlepidotus),
+the species tested) is that of the Inland Taipan (Oxyuranus microlepidotus),

-list of most toxic venoms (of those tested).
+list of most toxic venoms.
 It is important to note

 that these venoms were only tested on mice.
-While this certainly
+While these tests

-provides valuable information about those species that eat mice and
+provide valuable ecological information about venomous snakes that eat mice and

-other small mammals, it may not accurately reflect toxicity to humans.
+other small mammals, it may not accurately reflect how toxic they are to humans.

-is probably the Saw-scaled Viper (Echis carinatus).
-However,
+is probably the Saw-scaled Viper (Echis carinatus), because

 many of these deaths are likely due to lack of medical care.